Sue Lantz, B.A. M.P.A, Founder and Managing Director

 Through my experiences with helping others navigate the choices and changes that are part of the aging process, I have learned that:

-- Achieving autonomy and dignity, living in a safe place in the right location, and accepting help at the right time – by not resisting the right care when it is needed
+- Achieving autonomy and dignity, living in a safe place in the right location, and accepting help at the right time – or not resisting the right care when it is needed

-- It is important to recognize when the timing is right to move to a more supportive living setting or situation.
+- It is important to recognize when the timing is right to move to (or co-create!) a more supportive community, neighbourhood, or living situation.

-- Co-managing one’s health conditions requires building effective relationships with our healthcare professionals and others – such as peers with the same conditions or peer caregivers.
+- Co-managing one’s health conditions requires building effective relationships with our healthcare professionals and others – such as peers with the same health conditions or circumstances (e.g. peer caregivers)

 I have been leading improvement projects in various parts of the healthcare and community care system in Canada for over 20 years now.
-Through my field and policy work, I have come to see that the provision of seniors housing, healthcare and other aging related services can too often be oriented to what the supplier can offer.
-While we have various healthcare clinicians, innovative surgeries, treatments and new medicines, the way care is provided can be unresponsive to the needs and experiences of seniors and their caregivers.
+I see that the current provision of seniors housing, healthcare and other aging related services can too often be very costly or oriented to what the supplier can (or does) offer.
+While we have innovative surgeries, treatments and new medicines, the way that housing and/or home care is provided can be unresponsive to the needs and experiences of seniors and their caregivers.

-For more details about my expertise and experiences, visit my site on Linked In .
+For more details about my previous experiences and current projects, visit my site on Linked In .